Cuthbert Heath: Civilian services during the war

 At the outbreak of the First World War in 1914, Heath and his wife were living at Anstie Grange, their 26-room mansion in Surrey that was host to shooting parties, hunts, and balls.
 Heath immediately began recruiting, speaking at recruitment meetings, giving pep talks at Anstie Grange to local men who volunteered, and setting up a recruitment office at Lloyd's where volunteers could be sworn in.
 In 1915 he was appointed a Trustee of Lloyd's Patriotic Fund, which assists soldiers and sailors in distress and the widows and children of those who have died during military service.

 As his indoor staff enlisted in the war effort at his encouragement, their number was reduced from 26 to three.
 He allowed the local rifle club to use his rifle range and supplied them with ammunition, and allowed the London Civil Service Rifles to drill on his grounds.

 Heath was commissioned, along with Frederick Huth Jackson, Roger Owen, and two others, to create a scheme by which the government could insure the public against losses caused by bombing.
 The plan was adopted, and he served on the committee that carried it out until the end of the war.

 In September 1916, Heath gave his mansion Anstie Grange to the War Office for use as an officer's hospital.
 The Anstie Grange Officer's Hospital, also known as the Holmwood Hospital for Officers, was funded by Heath and fully outfitted with the most modern appliances.

 Dorothy Gore-Brown, a cousin of Heath's wife, was appointed Commandant of the hospital, and his daughter Genesta served as its pantry maid.
 It became a first-line hospital, receiving patients straight from the Western Front.
 The surgeons and staff totaled 50, and it housed 50 patients at a time; nearly 700 patients passed through the hospital from October 1916 to its closure in December 1918.
 It gained a reputation as one of the best hospitals in England.

 In 1919 Heath joined the Committee of the Labour Department, which allotted funds to enable soldiers and sailors, both officers and enlisted men, to be trained for civil employment.

 As the donor and organiser of the Anstie Grange Primary Hospital for Officers, Heath was appointed Officer of the Most Excellent Order of the British Empire (OBE) in the 1920 New Year Honours, for civilian services in connection with the war.
-In July 1920 he also received a certificate of appreciation from Winston Churchill to hang in Angstie Grange, and an accompanying letter, in acknowledgement of the Army Council's gratitude.
+In July 1920 he also received a certificate of appreciation from Winston Churchill to hang in Anstie Grange, and an accompanying letter, in acknowledgement of the Army Council's gratitude.